BioMedicalImaging-Core-NYUAD/smallanimalimaging-lab-documentation/docs/source/3-SkyScan-1276/technology-overview.rst

 dataset (3D + time) that captures both anatomical structure and dynamic function with high temporal fidelity.

 This methodology enables **motion-artifact-free visualization of moving organs**, such as the lungs during ventilation or the heart during systole and diastole.
-It facilitates quantitative assessment of functional parameters, including lung aeration, tidal volume changes, airway recruitment, and regional ventilation heterogeneity in **respiratory-gated studies**.
+It facilitates **quantitative assessment of functional parameters**, including lung aeration, tidal volume changes, airway recruitment, and regional ventilation heterogeneity in **respiratory-gated studies**.
 Likewise, **cardiac-gated imaging** allows for precise quantification of left ventricular ejection fraction, myocardial wall motion, stroke volume, and chamber volumes.
 From a translational perspective, 4D microCT enables longitudinal tracking of disease